rwhiting1979/pandas-challenge/README.md

-# School Performance Analysis Project
+# Py City Schools Analysis
 ### Overview
 This comprehensive analysis of school performance based on a dataset containing information about schools and their students.
 The analysis explores various aspects of school metrics, student performance, and the impact of school size and budget on academic outcomes.